FalloutBoy379/TKR2022Embedded/README.md

 git commit -m 'YOUR COMMIT MESSAGE' git push origin main
 ```
 ⚠️⚠️Note that this is not true for all commmits and pushes.
-Do not push to main if you are unsure about stuff, it could spoil things for all your friends and seniors. ⚠️⚠️
+Do not push to main if you are unsure about stuff, it could spoil things for all fellow teammates. ⚠️⚠️
+Also note that if the "-m" argument is not mentioned, your default test editor will open and prompt you to write a detailed commit message, which may be required in some cases.

 For a detailed tutorial on how to use Git and it's importance: Check out this [Video](https://youtu.be/DVRQoVRzMIY "Importance of using GIT")